10up/theme-scaffold/README.md

 The test file lives in `/tests/accessibility/compliance/pa11y.js` if any edits are needed (such as staging credentials, if you're running tests in an environment that requires authentication).

+## Browsersync
+Browsersync allows for live injecting CSS and JavaScript changes while you're developing locally.
+There are other features as well, including scroll/click synching between browsers.

+Browsersync requires a local development URL.
+This is currently set in the `package.json`

 ## Contributing

 We don't know everything!
 We welcome pull requests and spirited, but respectful, debates.
 Please contribute via [pull requests on GitHub](https://github.com/10up/theme-scaffold/compare).